Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 -   The section is split into sections, each corresponding to a section within the PDF itself (e.g., the table at the beginning describing the overall "flights" of each log; the activites 'recap' section; and the activity descriptions section with more wordy descriptions).
 The structure of each section is very similar across sections, yet with enough difference that function calls for the "work" of each section would only make the code harder to understand.
 -   A similarly uncommon design decision, there are many literals used within the code that, in general programming practice, would be better declared as named constants.
 However, each of these literals is used only once, and makes more sense in the context in which it is used (as the sections follow the flow of the PDF order).
 For debugging potential needs to change pixel offsets for different sections, it is thus more straightforward to edit these literals directly where they're used.

+#### logs variable data format

+The logs variable is the intermediary between the main program, which extracts text and detects redactions, and the smaller secondary script, which converts this data to a CSV format.
+A logs variable is a list of each detected log on the PDF; each log itself is 2 to 4 PDF pages with different sections of the log:

+-   `meta`: The metadata table at the top of the log with data pertaining to the whole log
+-   `aircraft`: The "Aircraft Information" table with information about timing, mileage, and more of each "flight" within the log (generally 1 to 2 flights per log)
+-   `recap`: The "Activities Recap" table with metadata about individual "activities"
+    -   ExtractTable does not process this table well and we have another source for it, so in this program this table is primarily used for its activity start/end times.
+These are used in the process of matching activities to flights in CSV conversion.
+-   `recap_end`: The text at the bottom of the recap section; largely ignored by us
+-   `description_meta`: The text before the activity comments section
+    -   Here a table `local_table` is created without ExtractTable since this text is redundant and well-read by the local OCR
+-   `descriptions`: The most important component of this program!
+The activity comments section, with detailed text entries recounting each activity.
+Here, precise redaction detection is used to detect black boxes within the text

+Each of the above variables has the following properties:

+-   `image`: The name of the image file of this section (useful for reference if saving cropped images)
+-   `local_ocr`: The local OCR using the tesseract package of the text within this section; contains only words and their locations, not a full table
+-   `extracttable_ocr`: The table of text recognized via ExtractTable, with redaction detection if applicable
+    -   Further containing a list with `table` — the table itself — and `response` — the full JSON response from ExtractTable, for debugging

+Note that for `recap` and `descriptions`, the latter two variables above are plural and are lists of their respective data rather than a standalone, owing to the possibility of multiple pages of data.

+Finally, each log contains the following variables in addition to each of the sections outlined above:

+-   `log_meta`: A variable containing metadata about the log, including:
+    -   `filename`: The PDF file's name
+    -   `file_total_pages`: The PDF file's length, in pages
+    -   `file_start_page` and `file_end_page`: The start and end pages to the current log
+    -   `present_pages` and `num_pages`: If detected with local OCR, a list of all detected "present" pages and "total" pages from the "Page x of y" at the bottom of each page.
+Could be used to help determine if pages are missing from logs.
+-   `specials`: A list of any unusual properties of this log.
+Currently, these could be:
+    -   `NO_ACTIVITIES_RECORDED`: The activities section explicitly says "No activities recorded for this assignment"
+    -   `SOME_MISSING_ACTIVITIES_RECAP`: The activities recap section must be missing some activities, because the scraper did not find the usual footer at the closing of this section
+    -   `NO_ACTIVITIES_DESC`: There is no activity descriptions page
+    -   `REDACTED_ACTIVITIES_DESC`: There is no text on the activity descriptions page; generally this means there is a redactions covering all the text
+    -   `REDACTED_ACTIVITIES_DESC_CONTD`: Same as above, except on the second page of descriptions

 ### Brief overview of toCSV.R